AayushParekh22/PitStop-Analytics/README.md

-# F1 Data Explorer: A Formula 1 Statistics Analysis Toolkit
+# PitStop Analytics: Formula 1 Data Insights

 ## Introduction
 Welcome to the F1 Data Explorer, a comprehensive toolkit for Formula 1 enthusiasts and data analysts.
 This project consists of a set of Python scripts designed to scrape, analyze, and present data from the world of Formula 1 racing.
 Dive into race results, driver statistics, and team performances across various seasons with ease.